-Statistics comprises an important and essential part of the master programme in Psychology.
-Since everyone has a different level of knowledge, it is good to test yourself as to find out if you have any deficiencies.
-If you are already accepted to the programme and your score is not at its maximum, self-studying is recommended before starting the programme as statistics and advanced research methodology are an integral part of the master’s programme.
-We therefore do advice you act according to the recommendations you have received at the end of the test.
+Statistics comprises an important and essential part of the master's programme in Psychology.
+Everybody has a different knowledge level.
+Therefore, it is good to test yourself in order to find out if you have any deficiencies.
+If you are already accepted to the programme and your score is not at its maximum, self-study is recommended before starting the programme as statistics and advanced research methodology are an integral part of the master’s programme.
+We therefore advise you to act according to the recommendations you have received after the test.

-If you conclude that your knowledge is insufficient, you are strongly recommended to refresh it.
+If you conclude that your knowledge is insufficient, we urge you to refresh it.
 This online course book may help you to prepare for the statistic courses.
-Below we have prepared an overview of the chapters about the topics that are covered in our bachelor programmes.
-Please note that this online course book is just a suggestion for self-studies, but highly recommended.
+Below you will find an overview of chapters on topics that are covered in our bachelor programmes.

 |First bachelor year||Second bachelor year|